Amati AIM VCT

 The Manager may use market-traded derivatives on a suitable stock index rather than investing the fund in cash or other less volatile instruments, in order to achieve a limited degree of market risk mitigation.
 However, investors should be aware that there is no guarantee that this risk mitigation will be available at any time, whether through the use of derivatives or otherwise.
 The use of derivatives and other instruments will reflect the Manager's view of the market risks which may be taken at the time.

 Derivative positions will always be covered by the assets of the portfolio and will not be used speculatively, however investors should be aware of the following risks relating to derivatives:

 - The type of derivatives which the Manager intends using are referred to as contracts for differences.
-These can be options and futures on the FTSE 100 Index or any other index, as well as currency and interest rate swaps.
+These can be options and futures on any appropriate index, as well as currency and interest rate swaps.
 However, unlike other futures and options, these contracts can only be settled in cash.
 Investing in a contract for differences carries the same risks as investing in a future or an option.
 Transactions in contracts for differences may also have a contingent liability.